A Superalgebra Within: representations of lightest standard model particles form a $\mathbb{Z}_2^5$-graded algebra: Outlook: Bott Periodic Particle Physics and gravity

 \section{Outlook: Bott Periodic Particle Physics and gravity}

-We close by describing how this current model fits into the larger framework of \it Bott Periodic Particle Physics, \rm first proposed in \citep{Gen}, \citep{Fur2021}, \citep{Fur2023}.
+We close by describing current research directions.
+First, we endeavour to understand how this current model fits into the larger framework of \it Bott Periodic Particle Physics, \rm first proposed in \citep{Gen}, \citep{Fur2021}, \citep{Fur2023}.
 Extending our current left-multiplication model based on $L_{\A}$ to a full multiplication model based on $M_{\A}$ allows us to connect to Bott periodicity.
 It also enables tetrad structure suitable for describing gravity.